Monday 11 August 2025

 1.3.1 Risk assessment

 Unnecessarily using pesticides may increase the hazards to humans, animals and the environment.
 Consider other effective pest control measures before resorting to the use of pesticide.
-If no alternative is practicable, avoid causing damage to the environment or hazards to human and animal health when using pesticides.
+If alternative control measures are impracticable or inadequate, pesticides should be properly applied to avoid causing damage to the environment or hazards to human and animal health.

 Points to note when conducting risk assessment on the use of pesticides: